cruix89/cruix-music-archiver/README.md

 ---

 ## 🎼: OVERVIEW
-a fully automated docker image to easily download and manage a music library based in YT Music and other supported music platforms by `yt-dlp`.
+a fully automated docker image to easily download and manage a music library based in supported music platforms by `yt-dlp`.
 With advanced features to enhance your library.
 See below for more details.

 ---